 Some people may need help setting the font size and color to make it readable for them.
 Ask the captioning service agency for directions in advance so you know how to do this.

 The captioner may be in-person or remote.
-If the captioner is remote, you will need a phone.
+If the captioner is remote, you will need a phone or digital platform for an audio connection.
 Make sure that the captioner can hear all speakers clearly.
 Use microphones when needed.
-The captioner will listen to everything that is said through the phone and caption what they hear.
+The captioner will listen to everything that is said through the audio connection and caption what they hear.
+Captioners also find video connections helpful for their work.

 Tips for captioning virtual or telehealth events